awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ## Add Identity Providers

 __PREREQUISITE__:
-In order to have the external IdP working you need to setup a subdomain (or a domain) for the COgnito user pool that the broker use.
+In order to have the external IdP working you need to setup a subdomain (or a domain) for the Cognito user pool that the broker use.
 In the AWS console go to _Cognito_ -> _User Pool_ -> _brokeruserpool-<YOUR ENVIRONMENT NAME>_
 In the left menu go to _APP Integration_ -> _Domain Name_ and enter a unique subdomain.